 North Dakota: Northern Lights are Stargazer's Heaven

-But stargazers don't have to drive far out of our larger cities and towns to escape the light pollution and be alone with the rest of the universe.
+Stargazers don't have to drive far out of our larger cities and towns to be alone with the rest of the universe.
 Staring up, we wonder what's there.
-Does anybody see us?
-Do we see anybody else on that tiny light so far away?
-We contemplate things we can’t understand like how far is a thousand light years.
-But we drop that real quick to avoid a headache and get back to thinking about little green men.
-Sometimes we're treated to meteor showers or the twinkling lights of jets flying over or satellites and even the International Space Station cruising way overhead.
+We contemplate things we can’t understand like how far is a thousand light years?
+Sometimes we're treated to meteor showers or the twinkling lights of jets flying over or a steady line of Starlink satellites; even the International Space Station cruising past.

 Some of the better stargazing spots include:

 Enjoy a short hike on the Tetrault Trail and spoil yourself with gorgeous overlook where you can take in the Pembina River, the rolling hills and of course those sparkling stars above.">

 Imagine yourself staring up at a sky full of dazzling stars with the sounds of water calmly rolling at your feet.
 That right there is paradise.